Type

 The site will be spread over 850,000m², making the plant the biggest solar power complex in Africa when combined with the adjacent Kaxu Solar One solar power plant.

-Xina Solar One is being undertaken by a consortium of companies including Abengoa Solar (40%), Industrial Development Corporation (IDC, 20%), the Public Investment Corporation (PIC, 20%) and KaXu Community Trust (20%).
+Xina Solar One is being undertaken by a consortium of companies that includes Abengoa Solar (40%), Industrial Development Corporation (IDC, 20%), the Public Investment Corporation (PIC, 20%) and KaXu Community Trust (20%).
 Abengoa is developing the project on behalf of the consortium.

 Abengoa has signed a 20-year power purchase agreement for the plant’s output with South Africa’s state-owned utility company Eskom.

-Construction commenced at the end of 2014 and commissioning work began in 2016, which included various converter tests.
+Construction commenced at the end of 2014, and commissioning work, which included various converter tests, began in 2016.

 Electrical power generation tests started in March 2017.

-The powerhouse of the Xina Solar One power plant will be a two-storey building containing the steam turbine and generator, and a generator transformer and a small substation will be constructed adjacent to the building.
+The powerhouse of the Xina Solar One power plant will be a two-storey building containing the steam turbine and generator.
+A generator transformer and small substation will be constructed adjacent to the building.

 An auxiliary steam generator, overhead power lines, abstraction point on the Orange River, water supply pipelines, and storage and suspension reservoirs, along with the fire protection supply, are also planned to be developed as part of the project.